-- If you answered "No" to either of the above questions, how will you travel to and from your field placement? - It's crucial that students understand it is your responsibility to arrange transportation to and from your internship.
-The lack of reliable transportation will severely limit the ability to complete an MSW Field Practicum.
+- If you answered "No" to either of the above questions, how will you travel to and from your practicum placement? - It's crucial that students understand it is your responsibility to arrange transportation to and from your internship.
+The lack of reliable transportation will severely limit the ability to complete an MSW Practicum Internship.